cakarsubasi/02562_raytracer/journal/src/project.md

 ### 4.2 Performance

 I will discuss the performance in two contexts.
 First is the tree build time and the second is tree traversal time.
 I will compare them to the BSP Tree implementation that I wrote during the lectures which is nowhere near optimal but neither is the BVH (which hopefully is clear so far in this report).
-For performance, I wrote a mini benchmark suite where I ran every test 100 times while also varying different parameters.
+For performance, I wrote a mini benchmark suite, this can be found in `src/bin/bvh_project.rs` and a helper type can be found in `src/data_structures/bvh_util.rs`.
+For every test, I constructed the BVH or BSP tree 100 times with the provided parameters and took the arithmetic mean of all runs.
+I did not calculate the variance although this is a deterministic algorithm and the difference between runs was relatively low.
+Results that used the same parameters were reused between comparisons, for example the 100 runs of the dragon's multithreaded BVH construction with 4 maximum leaf primitives is the same one in every comparison.
+Cargo was invoked at release mode with the default compiler optimization flags, it is possible that "z" or "s" flag might provide better performance than the results below, debug builds ran about 10 times slower but the results are not included as they are not relevant.

 #### 4.2.1 Building Performance